 - In a separate, smaller bowl, whisk together mayo, milk, and sugar.

 - Fold mayo mixture into the macaroni until all the noodles are evenly coated.
 Add salt and pepper to taste.

-- Cover and refrigerate at least 4 hours (best if overnight).
-Gently stir before serving (adding a little more milk if needed, no more than a Tbsp. or two).
+Cover and refrigerate at least 4 hours (best if overnight).
+Gently stir before serving adding a little more milk if needed, no more than a tablespoon or two.